A modified version of the Koide formula from flavor nonets in a scalar potential model and in a Yukawaon model: Introduction

 \section{Introduction}

-Patterns of the Standard Model (SM) fermion masses suggest undiscovered new physics in the SM Yukawa sector.
-Among various approaches to interpret the SM fermion mass spectra, the Koide formula~\cite{Koide:1982si, Koide:1983a, Koide:1983b}
+Patterns of the Standard Model (SM) fermion masses may suggest undiscovered new physics in the SM Yukawa sector.
+Among various approaches to interpret the SM fermion mass spectrum, the Koide formula~\cite{Koide:1982si, Koide:1983a, Koide:1983b}

 exhibits a great consistency with the current experimental data~\cite{Patrignani:2016xqp, Tanabashi:2018oca, Zyla:2020zbs}.
 From the data of charged lepton masses

 with their 1-$\sigma$ errors, the Koide's character $K$ is calculated to be